-'Lentil' was a British carrierborne air attack on the oil refinery at Pangkalan Brandan on Sumatra in the Japanese-occupied Netherlands East Indies as a second rehearsal for 'Meridian I' (4 January 1945).
+'Lentil' was a British carrierborne air attack on the oil refinery at Pangkalan Brandan on the island of Sumatra in the Japanese-occupied Netherlands East Indies as a second rehearsal for 'Meridian I' (4 January 1945).

 On 22 November 1944 Admiral Sir Bruce Fraser’s Eastern Fleet had ceased to exist as the British prepared to make a major contribution to the Allied naval strength on the Pacific Ocean using many of the assets of the erstwhile Eastern Fleet.
 The part of the Eastern Fleet scheduled to remain in the area of Admiral the Lord Louis Mountbatten’s South-East Asia Command became the East Indies Fleet, led by Vice Admiral Sir Arthur Power and comprising the battleship Queen Elizabeth, the battle-cruiser Renown, eight cruisers, five escort carriers (including two ferry carriers), 24 destroyers, and escort forces totalling some 70 ships.

 The other part of the erstwhile Eastern Fleet became the Pacific Fleet 1 under the command of Fraser, and on 2 December Fraser departed Ceylon in Howe for Australia, whence he was to fly to Pearl Harbor in the Hawaiian islands group to see Admiral Chester W. Nimitz, commanding the Pacific Ocean Areas, leaving the rest of his fleet to follow at a date to be decided later.
 He arranged, however, that before the ships of the Pacific Fleet left the Indian Ocean, Power would use them to carry out a series of operations designed to interfere with Japanese oil supplies as well as develop the differing tactical skills which would be required for operations against the Japanese.